blueice349/hudl/README.md

         }
     ```

-6. I have included the node_modules, but if for some reason they fail to load you can install the project dependencies.
-You need to install Selenium WebDriver and browser drivers.
-Run the following command on the terminal to install browser drivers for Chrome.
+5. I have included mocha, but if for some reason mocha fails to load you can install mocha.
     ```sh
-    npm install --save selenium-webdriver chromedriver geckodriver
+    npm install --save-dev mocha
     ```

-7. I have included mocha, but if for some reason mocha fails to load you can install mocha.
+6. Install selenium-webdriver chromdriver if you want to use firefox you will also have to install this and call firefox in the test. for this test we will be using chrome.
     ```sh
-    npm install --save-dev mocha
+    npm install --save selenium-webdriver chromedriver geckodriver
     ```

-8. Add the following to your bash.
+7. Add the following to your bash.
     ```sh
     #hudl login email address and password
     export HUDL_CORRECT_EMAIL="yourEmail"
     export HUDL_CORRECT_PASSWORD="yourPaassword"
     ```
-    Replace "yourEmail" and "yourPassword" with your own email and password that is registered with https://hudle.com.
+    Replace "yourEmail" and "yourPassword" with your own email and password that is registered with https://hudle.com.Failing to add this and/or not having a vaild login will result in the first test failing.

-9. Time for some action…let’s run the code by giving the following command on the terminal:
+8. Time for some action…let’s run the code by giving the following command on the terminal:
     ```sh
      npm run hudlLogin
     ```